athenarc/research-spotlight/README.md

    Generate RDF triples based on linked data standards for the Semantic Web.

 This repository was created specifically for educational purposes.

+## 📚 Citation
 For further information please read (and cite) the following references:

 1) Pertsas, V. & Constantopoulos, P. (2023). **Ontology-Driven Extraction of Contextualized Information from Research Publications**.
 In *Proceedings of the 15th International Joint Conference on Knowledge Discovery, Knowledge Engineering and Knowledge Management - KEOD*; ISBN 978-989-758-671-2; ISSN 2184-3228, SciTePress, 108-118.
 DOI: [10.5220/0012254100003598](https://www.scitepress.org/Link.aspx?doi=10.5220/0012254100003598).